jacksleight/statamic-bonus-routes/README.md

 * Mounting a filtered news collection to different sections of a site
 * Customising and mounting taxonomy urls

-All of this is possible with `Route::statamic()`, this addon just makes it a bit simpler.
+All of this is possible with `Route::statamic()`, this addon just makes it simpler and saves you hard coding the URLs.

 ## Installation